Lemur

 Lemur research during the 18th and 19th centuries focused on taxonomy and specimen collection.
 Modern studies of lemur ecology and behavior did not begin in earnest until the 1950s and 1960s.
 Initially hindered by political issues on Madagascar during the mid-1970s, field studies resumed in the 1980s.
 Lemurs are important for research because their mix of ancestral characteristics and traits shared with anthropoid primates can yield insights on primate and human evolution.
 Most species have been discovered or promoted to full species status since the 1990s; however, lemur taxonomic classification is controversial and depends on which species concept is used.

 Many lemur species remain endangered due to habitat loss and hunting.
 Although local traditions, such as fady, generally help protect lemurs and their forests, illegal logging, economic privation and political instability conspire to thwart conservation efforts.
 Because of these threats and their declining numbers, the International Union for Conservation of Nature (IUCN) considers lemurs to be the world's most endangered mammals, noting that as of 2013 up to 90% of all lemur species confront the threat of extinction in the wild within the next 20 to 25 years.
 Ring-tailed lemurs are an iconic flagship species.
-Collectively, lemurs exemplify the biodiverse fauna of Madagascar and have facilitated the emergence of eco-tourism.
+Collectively, lemurs exemplify the biodiverse fauna of Madagascar and have facilitated the emergence of ecotourism.
 In addition, conservation organizations increasingly seek to implement community-based approaches to save lemur species and promote sustainability.